-- Monitor the adequacy and integrity of internal controls over accounting and financial systems and ensure that adequate procedures are in place for the review of the Company's disclosure of financial information extracted or derived from the Company's financial statements, other than the public disclosure stated immediately above, and periodically assess the adequacy of the those procedures. - Monitor the timely communication of accurate financial information regarding the Company to the shareholders. - Evaluate and recommend to the board the Auditor to be nominated to prepare or issue an audit report or perform other audit, review or attestation services for the Company, and the compensation of the Auditor.
-Ensure that the Auditor reports directly to the Audit Committee. - Monitor the independence of the Auditor, and assume direct responsibility for overseeing the work of the Auditor engaged to prepare or issue an audit report or perform other audit, review or attestation services for the Company, including the resolution of disagreements between management and the Auditor regarding financial reporting and communicate directly with the Auditor for the discussion and review of any issues as appropriate.
-In addition, the Audit Committee shall require and receive from time to time the written confirmation of the Auditor as to its independent status and as to its good standing with the Canadian Public Accountability Board. - Pre-approve all non-audit services to be provided to the Company or its subsidiary entities by its Auditor.
-Authority to pre-approve non-audit services may be delegated to one or more independent members of the Audit Committee, provided that the pre-approval is presented to the full Audit Committee at its first scheduled meeting following such pre-approval. - Review the results of internal and external audits, and any change in accounting practices or policies and their impact on the financial statements and maintain oversight responsibility for management reporting on internal control. - Review the reports of the internal audit department of the Company and provide direction and guidance to the internal auditors. - Where there are unsettled issues raised by the Auditor that do not have a material effect on the annual audited financial statements, require that there be a written response identifying a course of action that would lead to their resolution. - Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - Review and approve the Company's hiring policies regarding partners and employees and former partners and employees of the present and former Auditor of the Company.

-- Review and monitor the adequacy and integrity of the Company's management information systems. - Monitor the adequacy of financial resources. - Review the quality of the asset side of the balance sheet of the Company. - Review and assess the adequacy of the charter of the Audit Committee on an annual basis.
+- Monitor the timely communication of accurate financial information regarding the Company to the shareholders. - Evaluate and recommend to the board the Auditor to be nominated to prepare or issue an audit report or perform other audit, review or attestation services for the Company. - Evaluate and recommend to the board, the compensation of the Auditor. - Ensure that the Auditor reports directly to the Audit Committee. - Monitor the independence of the Auditor, and assume direct responsibility for overseeing the work of the Auditor engaged to prepare or issue an audit report or perform other audit, review or attestation services for the Company, including the resolution of disagreements between management and the Auditor regarding financial reporting. - Communicate directly with the Auditor for the discussion and review of any issues as appropriate. - Require and receive from time to time the written confirmation of the Auditor as to its independent status and as to its good standing with the Canadian Public Accountability Board. - Pre-approve all non-audit services to be provided to the Company or its subsidiary entities by its Auditor.
+Authority to pre-approve non-audit services may be delegated to one or more members of the Committee, provided that the pre-approval is presented to the full Committee at its first scheduled meeting following such pre-approval. - Review the results of internal and external audits, and any change in accounting practices or policies and their impact on the financial statements and maintain oversight responsibility for management reporting on internal control. - Review the reports of the internal audit department of the Company and provide direction and guidance to the internal auditors. - Where there are unsettled issues raised by the Auditor that do not have a material effect on the annual audited financial statements, require that there be a written response identifying a course of action that would lead to their resolution. - Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters. - Establish procedures for the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - Review and approve the Company's hiring policies regarding partners and employees and former partners and employees of the present and former Auditor of the Company. - Review and monitor the adequacy and integrity of the Company's management information systems. - Monitor the adequacy of the Company's financial resources and the payment of dividends, and make recommendations to the board regarding dividends.